wordofwarning/wordofwarning.org/current/2023-turn/index.md

 Age Advisory: 15+ (parental/guardian discretion)<br>Content Warnings: some works may disturb, please click [here](/warnings).<br>Features: contemporary dance and performance works with varied content.<br>Covid measures: we <a href="https://contactmcr.com/covid-19-faq" target="_blank">encourage</a> audience members to wear masks within Contact unless exempt; please get in touch if you have any queries.<br>Queries: please call <a href="https://contactmcr.com/accessibility" target="_blank">Contact</a> on 0161 274 0600 or email <mailto:BoxOffice@contactmcr.com>

 #### About
 [Turn](/hab/turn) is our annual platform for North West dancers and dance-makers — an opportunity to engage with new dance in Manchester.
-After a 6-year hiatus, this tenth edition presents ten short works in three spaces at <a href="http://contactmcr.com" target="_blank">Contact</a> — get a feel for it with 2017's [programme](/archive/2017-turn/programme) + [gallery of images](/galleries/2017-turn).<br>*NB Friday's public platform is followed by an artist day for participants only.*
+After a 6-year hiatus, this tenth edition presents ten short works in three spaces at <a href="http://contactmcr.com" target="_blank">Contact</a> — look at [artist's images](/galleries/2023-turnpre) and read their [programme notes](/current/2023-turn/programme); or get a feel for it with 2017's [programme](/archive/2017-turn/programme) + [gallery of images](/galleries/2017-turn).<br>*NB Friday's public platform is followed by an artist day for participants only.*

 Manchester's open call dance platform, [Turn](/hab/turn) aims to be:<br>— a public micro-festival and open submission platform;<br>— an opportunity for artists to meet, show, and peer-review work;<br>— an artist networking event.